Offirmo/offirmo-monorepo/stack--2022/5-incubator/active--no-pkg/bite-sized/lists/serious-memes/mental-models.md

 stakeholder
-start with the most risky / complicated start with why stoicism -- Rudyard Kipling If-- https://en.wikipedia.org/wiki/If%E2%80%94 Sturgeon's law = "90% of everything is crap" https://en.wikipedia.org/wiki/Sturgeon%27s_law Sun Tsu’s three rules of warfare -- Only fight when there is a prize worth fighting for Sun Tsu’s three rules of warfare -- Only fight when there is no other way of achieving your goal
+start with the most risky / complicated start with why stoicism -- Rudyard Kipling "If" https://en.wikipedia.org/wiki/If%E2%80%94 Sturgeon's law = "90% of everything is crap" https://en.wikipedia.org/wiki/Sturgeon%27s_law Sun Tsu’s three rules of warfare -- Only fight when there is a prize worth fighting for Sun Tsu’s three rules of warfare -- Only fight when there is no other way of achieving your goal